SwettSoquelHS/chemotaxis-tpipitone/README.md

    - `void move()` which moves the bacteria in a **random walk** pattern.
      - Rember, when you implement move you are ONLY doing this for the one instance.(implement is just the coders way of saying write the method)
    - `void show()` which draws the bacteria using the three member variables
+   - For some of you these requirements will be completed quickly, so I am looking for you to push yourself and try to complete something out of extras.
 2. You will then use an array to store many *instances* of the Bacteria.
 3. Personalize the title, headline and footer of `index.html`
 4. Your simulation doesn't have to look like any other.
 Have fun and be creative.